danielesteban/three-raymarcher/README.md

 ## Lighting

-three-raymarcher uses a DNPBR (definitely not phisically based rendering) lighting model:

-#### Indirect diffuse
+three-raymarcher uses indirect PBR lighting only.
+Direct light support (DirectionalLight/PointLight/SpotLight) will come in future versions.

 Assign a CubeUVMap texture to `userData.envMap` and control it's intensity with `userData.envMapIntensity`: